Wijnandvdm/crisp-vms/README.md

 ## copy content and paste in new ssh key in GitHub
 ## configure SSO
 ## should be able to access GitHub from VM now

+# for requesting the config that Vagrant creates, use:
+vagrant ssh-config

+# to check network adapters on windows, in powershell as admin:
+Get-NetAdapter